-As temperatures fall and winter approaches in the Northeast, we at myHR Partner would like to share a few inclement weather policy tips for businesses and employers.
-While this advice is important for businesses facing snowstorms in the near future, it is also relevant for a wide host of bad weather situations that any workforce may face in any part of the country, at any time of year.
+The unfortunate reality is that before, during and after natural disasters, wage and hour laws still prevail.
+We would like to share a few inclement weather policy tips for businesses and employers that any workforce may face in any part of the country at any time of year.

-Let’s start with what OSHA and NLRA have to say about driving to work in severe weather conditions.
+What OSHA and NLRA have to say about driving to work in severe weather conditions

-According to a great article, we read on the blog Chron, the situation is more complicated than you might think.
+According to a great article we read on the blog Chron, the situation is more complicated than you might think.
 For one thing, there are major compliance issues associated with Occupational Safety and Health Administration (OSHA) and National Labor Relations Act (NLRA) regulations.
 OSHA regulations say that if a motor carrier is afraid of serious injury based upon conditions that he or she considers to be hazardous, that employee cannot be fired, disciplined or discriminated against for refusing to drive.
-(Every state has its own definition of what it considers to be a motor carrier, so be sure to check yours.)
+Every state has its own definition of what it considers to be a motor carrier, so be sure to check yours.
+(Of course, if you’re one of our clients we’ll do the work for you!)

 What about others?
 The NLRB says employers cannot retaliate against workers who refuse to work due to unsafe work conditions, provided three criteria are met.
 The Chron article points out that workers must: